-Star of the 1962 British comedy film The Iron Maiden, The Scarborough Fair Collection is the home of the actual Showman’s Engine featured in the film.
+Star of the 1962 British comedy film The Iron Maiden, The Scarborough Fair Collection is the home of the actual Showman’s Engine featured in the film – which was release 60 years ago this year!
 Built in 1920 as a road locomotive and originally named The Kitchener, she was renamed for the film and has been preserved since 1952.
 She sits alongside a number of other steam engines; Princess Maude, Excelsior – which helped with the Second World War effort, His Lordship, Chief and Endurance.
 We’ve also got miniature versions of other steam engines and trains too.

 Fairground and Mechanical Organs

 There are fifteen mechanical organs in our collection, they’ve got historical roots in France, Belgium, Holland, Germany, Switzerland and the USA, some date back to the early 1900’s and there are organs made as recently as 1984.
 We are home to the world famous ‘Munich Oktoberfest’ organ which forms the centre-piece to our travelling shows.

 The stories behind the organs are incredible.
 The Willem Tell Decap used to be part of a Dancing Cafe in Belgium, which is now a Chinese restaurant and the Granada Mansfield Wurlitzer shared a stage with The Beatles, but the venue is now a Primark!
 Thankfully they’ve found a new, caring home here at the Scarborough Fair Collection.
 Our other Wurlitzer (M Ranch) is the focal point of our ballroom and tea dances.